 - Health and life insurance benefits are provided.
 Health insurance covers the Board member and dependents, and the Board member contributes a percentage of the dependents premium rate.
 A $10,000 life insurance policy is provided, of which the amount reduces based on age.

-- A stipend of three hundred and twenty four dollars ($324.00) per month is paid, regardless of the number of meetings attended.
+- A stipend of three hundred and ninety two dollars ($392.00) per month is paid, regardless of the number of meetings attended.

 - No entitlement to health or life insurance benefits